srimalonline/pthreads-in-c/README.md

 # pthreads-in-c
-A console for stimulating multi-threading programme in C language.
+A console application for stimulating multi-threading programme in C language.